NateyJay/layermap/README.md

 * `row_groups` and/or `col_groups` - vectors of which columns for the respective dataframes should be grouped.
 These values must be found in the attributes columns of those dataframes.
 * `group_gap` - the distance (in proportion of plotting area) by which groups should be separated.
 Default = 0.02.

-Group layers can be added using the `lr_group()` function.
+Group layers can be added using the `lp_group()` function.
 Multiple group layers may be plotted, if multiple group attributes were specified.

 Other layers
 ------------

 Several other layer functions allow building a custom plot.

-`lr_dend()` adds a dendrogram for sides that have been hierarchically clustered.
+`lp_dend()` adds a dendrogram for sides that have been hierarchically clustered.
 This accepts many line-related options from r-base plotting.

-`lr_annotate()` adds colored category annotations.
+`lp_annotate()` adds colored category annotations.
 These are unlabeled and generally useful to see how clustering relates to categories.

-`lr_text()` adds text labels to an axis.
+`lp_text()` adds text labels to an axis.
 Useful to show gene names, symbols (or both!).
 A r-base character related options.

 Colors
 ------